-- An examination of all sources of flooding that may affect a site. - An appraisal of the availability and adequacy of existing information.
+• An examination of all sources of flooding that may affect a site.

-&lt;sup>1 Note that flood data shown on SFRA mapping may be superseded or updated within the lifetime of the Plan
+$^{^{\}rm 1}$ Note that flood data shown on SFRA mapping may be superseded or updated within the lifetime of the Plan

-- Produce flood zone map where not available. - Determine what technical studies are appropriate. - Describe what residual risks will be assessed. - Potential impact of development on flooding elsewhere. - Scope of possible mitigation measures and what compensation works may be required and what land may be needed. - Set out requirements for subsequent stages of FRA.
+- An appraisal of the availability and adequacy of existing information. - Produce flood zone map where not available. - Determine what technical studies are appropriate. - Describe what residual risks will be assessed. - Potential impact of development on flooding elsewhere. - Scope of possible mitigation measures and what compensation works may be required and what land may be needed. - Set out requirements for subsequent stages of FRA.